-To answer this question, we need only look at the high number of overseas investors who are snapping up a buy-to-let property in Manchester.
-They are attracted by a steady growth pattern and predictions, competitive demand, and rental yields, the vibrant social and cultural scenes, provides any landlord with everything to advertise their property effectively.
+Look at the high number of overseas investors owning and flipping new build buy-to-let properties, or even a second home to rent out.
+Attracted by a steady growth pattern and predictions, competitive demand, and rental yields, the vibrant social and cultural scenes, provides any landlord with everything to advertise their property effectively.
 They can easily achieve a good rental yield and occupied rates, and find tenants.
-Simple Business says the average cost of rent for a one-bedroom city centre flat is £758 or £541 in the greater Manchester outskirt districts.
-Meanwhile, a three-bedroom city centre flat is £1,368 or £890,74 outside of it.
+Simple Business says the average cost to rent a one-bedroom centre flat is £758 or £541 in the greater outskirt suburbs.
+Meanwhile, three-bedroom centre flats are £1,368 or £890,74 outside of it.
 This is a win for landlords and renters.

-So, what is Manchester doing that is turning it into the UK’s property investments hotspot?
-Simple, they are investing millions back into the economy, transport, and infrastructure, and boosting commercial property as well.
+So, what is Manchester doing to turn it into the UK’s real estate hotspot for home owners?
+They are pumping millions back into the economy, transport, and infrastructure, and boosting commercial property as well.
 Over the last six years, they have pumped over 300 million into helping businesses grow, creating job opportunities and further education skills for workers.
 They also belong to the Northern Power House program that empowers cities through good investment in transport, skills, and local businesses.

-Altogether Manchester breaks down into ten official districts, each of which is governed separately, so it is worth checking out each council’s plan of action for the future to make sure you are investing in an area that matches your expectations.
-Hot spots areas for the property market, residential developments and buy-to-let potential include Trafford, Stockport, Bury, Rochdale, Bolton, Tameside, and Oldham.
+Ten official districts are each governed separately, so investigate carefully to make sure you invest in an area matching your expectations for a long-term investment.
+Hot spots areas to diversify for apartments, residential property, commercial real estate, or a buy-to-let resale include Trafford, Stockport, Bury, Rochdale, Bolton, Tameside, and Oldham.

-However, Manchester city centre remains the prime spot for real estate investors, and to be a homeowner.
-Besides that, Salford shows much potential, for affordable prices and its enormous student base.
-Buying a house in Trafford is also worth looking at, considering the prime amount of jobs generated through establishments like Trafford Park and MediaCityUK.
+However, most estate agents agree, the centre remains the prime spot for real estate investors, and to be a homeowner.
+Besides that, Salford shows much potential, for affordability, house prices, family homeowners, and its enormous student base.
+Buying a house in Trafford is also worth looking at for rental properties, considering the prime amount of jobs generated through establishments like Trafford Park and MediaCityUK.

-1: It’s the New Go-to Destination: People are ditching London, because high apartment prices are a financial hardship.
-The growing population of students and young working professionals is making it the UK’s go-to destination to become a home buyer, investment options, and for rental income.
+New Go-to Destination: People are ditching London, because high apartment prices are a financial hardship.
+The growing population of students and young working professionals makes Manchester the UK’s go-to destination to become a home buyer, investment options, and for rental income.

 Booming Economy: Increasingly more people from outside are looking at investment houses for sale, but local councils aren’t content to rest on their current success.
-They are pushing ahead to make the economy, the UK’s best performing and reinvesting in local business and attracting international firms.
+They are pushing ahead financially to make the economy, the UK’s best performing and reinvesting in local business and attracting international firms.

-3: Transport Network: As well as an economic investment, millions are being ploughed into the transport links and the network.
-The HS2 railway system going to places like Birmingham, and London will cut travelling times by half and be more environmentally friendly.
+Fast Transport Network: As well as an economic investment, millions are being ploughed into the transport links and the network.
+The HS2 railway system going to places like Birmingham, will cut travelling times by half and be more environmentally friendly.
 Manchester will connect to other UK destinations, in a way never seen before.

-4: An Urban Lifestyle: Some cities excel at certain lifestyle aspects and neglect others, but the city is an all-rounder.
-Whether it is shopping, food, student accommodation, tourism, education, business, art, culture, or fashion that grabs your attention, Manchester provides the ideal urban lifestyle.
+Urban Lifestyle: Some cities excel at certain lifestyle aspects and neglect others, but the city is an all-rounder.
+Top notch shopping, food, student accommodation, tourism, education, business, art, culture, and fashion enables promotes an ideal urban lifestyle.
 To buy a house in Manchester is to make money and invest in the future.

-Further Information: Browse our portfolio of property for sale in Manchester.
-Each listing includes photographs, location details, price, and home features.
+Find Investment Property: Browse our portfolio of homes for sale.
+Each listing includes photographs, location details, price, and features.
 Use the contact details or enquiry form to arrange a viewing, receive more details via email, or to find out more about being a landlord.
 Additionally, if you want to chat with an agent about property investment in Manchester or tips to buy rental property, call us today.

-Buy to Let Alternatives for Investment: In this article, we look at the growing trend of holiday lets, compared to traditional buy-to-let investments.
+Buy to Let Alternatives: In this article, we assess the growing trend of owning a lucrative holiday let, compared to traditional buy-to-let investments.
 Including reasons to invest, legal fees, ways to make it profitable, becoming a landlord, as well as where to buy, it covers the topic substantially.
 Also see our blog to find out more domestic and overseas property news, as well as investment advice.